How can I introduce cats in a safe and stress-free way?

 2. Set up your new cat in a safe space

 After you bring your new cat home, give them time to settle into your home.
-While some cats adapt immediately into new spaces with no trouble, some can be very stressed from being placed into an unfamiliar environment and need a few days to decompress.
+While some cats adapt immediately into new spaces with no trouble, some can be very stressed from being placed in an unfamiliar environment and need a few days to decompress.

-Confine your new cat to a small portion of your home, preferably a single room and do not let your resident cat come in contact with your new cat!
+Confine your new cat to a small portion of your home, preferably a single room, and do not let your resident cat come in contact with your new cat!
 Leave out lots of blankets, beds, scratching posts, etc., so that they can infuse them with their own scent.
 Not only will this make them more comfortable, it will be essential for the next step of the cat introduction process.

 3. Begin scent-swapping